adamggrim/Moonbeam/README.md

 ## Variations

-`Moonbeam` supports two color slider modes—spectrum (HSB-based) and gradient (color mixing-based).
+`Moonbeam` supports two color slider modes—spectrum (HSB- and OKLCH-based) and gradient (color mixing-based).

-- **For spectrum sliders:** To improve the legibility of certain colors against a light or dark background, bend the saturation or brightness in specific sections. `Moonbeam` also supports black or white fade-ins and fade-outs (e.g., starting the spectrum with white).
+- **For spectrum sliders:** Create dynamic spectrums using either HSB or OKLCH color spaces.
+To improve the legibility of certain colors, bend saturation and brightness (HSB) or lightness and chroma (OKLCH) in specific sections. `Moonbeam` also supports black or white fade-ins and fade-outs (e.g., starting the spectrum with white).
-- **For gradient sliders**: Create a precise gradient between any two colors.
+- **For gradient sliders**: Create a precise gradient between any two colors using RGB, OKLAB or OKLCH color spaces.
 - **For hard-edge sliders**: Create a slider with discrete color blocks.

 `Moonbeam` also offers layout and thumb style customization: